Cayt-Schlichting/Climate-Data-Analysis/README.md

 ## CO$_2$ Basics

 In this notebook you can find some exploration of atmospheric CO$_2$ readings including an investigation of the seasonal component along with the underlying linear trend.
 The notebook concludes with a time series analysis that forecasts atmospheric CO$_2$ levels 15 years into the future [2022 to 2037].
+[Check it out](https://github.com/Cayt-Schlichting/Climate-Data-Analysis/tree/main/CO2_Basics)

 ## Future Projects